capactio/capact/docs/content-development/guide.md

 - define new **Types** and **Interfaces**,
 - create **Implementation** for the **Interfaces**,
 - use other **Interfaces** in your **Implementations**,
-- test the new manifests on a local development Capact cluster
+- test the new manifests on a local development Capact cluster.

-As an example, we will create OCF manifests to deploy Confluence with a PostgreSQL database.
+As an example, we will create OCF manifests to deploy Mattermost with a PostgreSQL database.

 ## Prerequisites